GandelXIV/RezOS/README.md

 2. Update git submodules <br>
 `git submodule update --init --progress`
 ## B. Prepare the environment
-1. Configure the project as described in `./configure.sh`
-2. Install dependencies, there are 2 ways of doing this:
+Install dependencies, there are 2 ways of doing this:
 ### Locally
   This option is only viable on linux, so if you are on a different platform consider using the Docker method. <br> <br>
   Use an install script located in `scripts/install/all/{your-distro}.sh`. <br>